cowprotocol/docs/docs/cow-protocol/reference/core/auctions/rewards.md

 # Solver rewards

-The protocol is currently subsidizing the solver competition on Ethereum Mainnet (but not on Gnosis Chain nor Arbitrum One), by rewarding solvers on a weekly basis (currently, every Tuesday) with rewards paid in COW.
+The protocol is currently subsidizing the solver competition on Ethereum Mainnet (but not on Gnosis Chain, Arbitrum One nor Base), by rewarding solvers on a weekly basis (currently, every Tuesday) with rewards paid in COW.
 Solvers are rewarded based on their performance as solvers (i.e. when participating in the standard solver competition) as specified by [CIP-20](https://snapshot.org/#/cow.eth/proposal/0x2d3f9bd1ea72dca84b03e97dda3efc1f4a42a772c54bd2037e8b62e7d09a491f), [CIP-36](https://snapshot.org/#/cow.eth/proposal/0x4e58f9c1208121c0e06282b5541b458bc8c8b76090263e25448848f3194df986), and [CIP-38](https://snapshot.org/#/cow.eth/proposal/0xfb81daea9be89f4f1c251d53fd9d1481129b97c6f38caaddc42af7f3ce5a52ec).
 Solver rewards for participating in the price estimation competition and providing quotes that are needed for the gas estimates and limit price computations of market orders are specified in [CIP-27](https://snapshot.org/#/cow.eth/proposal/0x64e061568e86e8d2eec344d4a892e4126172b992cabe59a0b24c51c4c7e6cc33) and [CIP-36](https://snapshot.org/#/cow.eth/proposal/0x4e58f9c1208121c0e06282b5541b458bc8c8b76090263e25448848f3194df986).

 The annual rewards budget as of now is 16M COW, and the intended split between solver competition and price estimation rewards is currently 80% for the solver competition (12.8M COW) and 20% for the price estimation competition (3.2M COW).